How Google, Facebook, Microsoft, and Amazon became the most manipulative advertisers on TV

 — Desus Nice (@desusnice) February 3, 2020

 As I wrote on Sunday, Facebook made its users the focus of its Super Bowl ad to draw as much attention as possible away from its myriad of corporate issues.
-Each of the companies chose the largest advertising stage and its most strategic products—Facebook Groups, Amazon’s Alexa, Microsoft Surface, Google search—as the device with which to build a narrative and emotional connection with users.
+Each of the companies chose the largest advertising stage and its most strategic products—Facebook Groups, Amazon’s Alexa, Microsoft Surface, Google Search—as the device with which to build a narrative and emotional connection with users.

 Back in 2018, Google CMO Lorraine Twohill heralded the brand’s ads “Parisian Love” (which became Google’s first-ever Super Bowl ad) and “Dear Sophie” as the spark for what’s become the company’s strategy around humanizing its products and itself.
-When she joined the company in 2009, the marketing formula was more tech nerd than Mad Men and went something like this: We have to launch a new product, here’s a blog post, and here is a video of the product manager explaining its features, please watch the video.
+When she joined the company in 2009, the marketing formula was more tech nerd than Mad Men and went something like this: We have to launch a new product, here’s a blog post, and here is a video of the product manager explaining its features.
+Please watch the video.

 “In the early days, we had a Chrome digital-only campaign, which was about three things: safety, simplicity, and speed.
 Very rational,” said Twohill.
 “That did get us so far, but no one gets out of bed in the morning and says, ‘I need a new browser.’
 What changed the game for us was to go out and create ‘The web is what you make of it,’ which is essentially a brand campaign about people using the web to make their lives better.”

-Replace “web” with soap, cars, beer, insurance, or burgers and it becomes pretty clear that these companies we see as among the most innovative in the world, still rely upon some of the most hardy advertising tropes in existence.
+Replace “web” with soap, cars, beer, insurance, or burgers and it becomes pretty clear that these companies we see as among the most innovative in the world still rely upon some of the most hardy advertising tropes in existence.
 Amazon’s humor is no different than VW in 2011’s “The Force” that charmed us all just before the company’s reputation imploded under the emissions scandal.
 Or how Snickers uses it to avoid us looking too closely at the sustainability and labor challenges of the chocolate industry.
 Facebook’s Groups spot is the direct descendant of any commercial gleefully celebrating human gathering, from McDonald’s “You Deserve A Break Today” back in the ’80s, to the longstanding idea of Miller Time.

-Microsoft’s Super Bowl ad was fantastic, but let’s face it, the point was Sowers’ story and her accomplishment, not a tablet computer, and could’ve easily been a spot for paper towels.
+Microsoft’s Super Bowl ad was fantastic, but let’s face it, the point was Sowers’s story and her accomplishment, not a tablet computer, and could’ve easily been a spot for paper towels.
 Kind of like P&G’s long-running “Thank You, Mom” Olympic campaign.
 And while Google’s “Loretta” expertly uses its own products to make those human connections, it hinges on tying human connection and emotion to the brand, a tactic perfected in spots like Coke’s classic “Hilltop” and Budweiser’s “Puppy Love.”

 Back then, we were being charmed by companies that we knew—or had some sense—that they were connected to such serious problems as obesity, pollution, addiction, and more.
-Those, of course, still remain, but say what you want about beer or fast-food burgers they don’t lead to issues of data privacy and misinformation, among others.
+Those, of course, still remain, but say what you want about beer or fast-food burgers, they don’t lead to issues of data privacy and misinformation, among others.

 The emotional connections forged by these ads seeks to paper over all of that, at least for 30 seconds at a time.